South Luangwa National Park

 It is not often one can climb onto the back of an African Elephant and set off at an easy rolling pace in search of other wild game; wild elephant, giraffe, buffalo and much more.
 This is an elephant ‘experience’ and the guides are highly trained experts in the behaviour of elephants and the wildlife around them.
 Morning or afternoon trails are operated after an introductory talk and safety-briefing.
 The handler and two guests on each animal head off through the riverine bush, crossing the Zambezi River in shallow water to get onto the many islands.
 These safaris are about 4 hours in duration, ending with refreshments and the opportunity to view a video of each guest’s elephant ride.
 The price excludes park fees, which are to be settled directly.

 Meet your driver who will transfer you to your lodge.

-Travel today by air between Victoria Falls and Kasane.
+Travel today by air between Livingstone and Kasane.
 Travel time is approximately 1 hour.

 Game viewing in the Chobe National Park with your skilled guide.
 You'll have a great chance to view the abundant elephant and other big game species up close.

 Take your flight from Chobe to Okavango on Mack Air (light aircraft from Kasane) today.
 Includes departure tax.

 The expert guides always on hand at Stanley's camp, will share a wealth of wildlife knowledge, take guests deep into the bush in specially modified open 4 x 4 vehicles on morning and afternoon game drives to find the secluded places where elephant families congregate in search of the tastiest fruits and berries.
 The game viewing opportunities at Stanley's Camp are awe-inspiring.